SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 }
 ```

-This code will request the `IncomingRequests` metric.
+In this example, code requested `IncomingRequests` metric.
 The time-series data received will look as following (shortened):

 ```txt
 {